keronagy/BreakOut2DGame/README.md

 ▪ Levels of difficulties

-you will find the UML_ClassDiagram and samples of game in samples folder
+you will find the UML_ClassDiagram, report and samples of game in samples folder